curl/everything-curl/usingcurl/downloads/compression.md

     curl --tr-encoding http://example.com/

-In theory, there is nothing that prevents you from using both in the same command line, although in practice, you may then experience that some servers get a little confused when ask to compress in two different ways.
+In theory, there is nothing that prevents you from using both in the same command line, although in practice, you may experience that some servers get a little confused when asked to compress in two different ways.
 It is generally safer to just pick one.

 For SCP and SFTP transfers, there is `--compressed-ssh`.
 It compresses all